sanlocoz/structural-modeling/README.md

 Section properties for columns, beams and slabs could be given from the users.
 The input consists several parameters such as width, height and the configuration of the reinforcement bar.

 - Typical dead load
+Sheet: `BEBAN_MATI` <br>
+Super imposed dead load that will be applied on top of the slab.
+For the units, refer to the choice in the Excel.

 - Typical live load
+Sheet: `BEBAN_HIDUP` <br>
+Live load that will be applied on top of the slab.
+For the units, refer to the choice in the Excel.

 ## Future work suggestions
 Structural optimization by trial and error often results in unsystematic set of solutions.